-Our family loves cherry pie.
+Our family loves fresh cherry pie.
 Last summer I started making pies with fresh cherries.
 We’ve never gone back to bottled cherries or canned pie filling.

 Fresh Cherry Pie